gauravtanwargithub/gauravtanwargithub.github.io/README.md

             let city = document.getElementById('wa_city').value;
             let concern = document.getElementById('wa_concern').value;

-            // Simple validation to ensure required fields are filled if (name.trim() === '' || phone.trim() === '') {
+            if (name.trim() === '' || phone.trim() === '') {
                 alert('Please fill in your Name and Phone number before sending.');
                 return;
             }

-            // CHANGE THIS TO YOUR NUMBER (Country code + number, no plus sign or spaces) let myWhatsAppNumber = "917413820302";
+            // CHANGE THIS NUMBER TO YOUR WHATSAPP NUMBER (include country code without + symbol) let myWhatsAppNumber = "919876543210";

-            // Format the message
             let message = `*New Website Inquiry*%0A%0A`;
             message += `*Name:* ${name}%0A`;
             message += `*Phone:* ${phone}%0A`;